 The Extra Hour was a collaboration between Audi and LEGO's Creative Play Lab to create an installation for Design Miami 2016.

 The design builds on Audi's 'automated driving' concept, the idea being that when you no longer have an hour or so to commute, you gain an 'extra hour' in the day.
 An hour to create, to relax, or to play.

-The team consisted of myself, a team of 2 additional designers, Carol Tang and Jaume Fabregat, an excellent project manager, Henrik Daae, and the design director of Creative Play Lab, William Thorogood.
+The team consisted of myself, 2 additional designers, an excellent project manager, and the design director of Creative Play Lab.

-We also collaborated closely with Audi's marketing team and a team in the US that created the large models.
+We also collaborated closely with Audi's experiential marketing team.

 We opened the installation successfully for Design Miami in late November, 2016.

 - LEGO bricks

 - A lot of sketch pads

 The original ideas for the installation centered around two concepts: (1) the extra time that one gains when the car can drive itself to a destination and (2) the notion that roads and the city, as an environment and as a public space, change dramatically when one no longer has to drive through them.
 After sketching, mocking, and discussing these both internally and with Audi, we settled on the first.
 This idea coincided well with some internal messaging that Audi had been currently experimenting around this exact idea and their 'autonomous driving vehicle'.

 From the concept lock, we then starting exploring different details of the concept.
 We experimented with tone and aesthetic through sketches, we prototyped with models and LEGO pieces, and we finalized through 3D models and renders.
 All of these, of course, were a back and forth with the Audi team, whether it be the marketing design for the visual style or the booth engineers for technical specs.